 Given the largely urban locale of our operations, almost all water is withdrawn from municipal systems.
 No water is removed from source as the predominant use of water within the group is for washing of vehicles, plant and equipment.
 The water is then discharged back into the municipal systems once properly filtered.
 Despite not being a significant consumer of water, Barloworld has implemented a number of water-efficiency initiatives that alleviates demand pressure on this scarce global resource.
 Initiatives implemented include water recycling and rainwater harvesting, waterless car washes and real-time consumption monitoring.
 This delivers economic value in terms of cost savings, has environmental benefits through conserving and recycling a scarce natural resource, and drives social value by responding to existing water security concerns.
 The group has set an aspirational water efficiency improvement target as part of its Vision 2020.

-Appreciating the causal link between carbon emissions and climate change, we have set targets to 2020 for non-renewable energy and greenhouse gas emissions (scope 1 and 2) efficiency improvements and renewable energy consumption.
+Appreciating the causal link between carbon emissions and climate change, we have set aspirational group targets to 2020 for non-renewable energy and greenhouse gas emissions (scope 1 and 2) efficiency improvements and renewable energy consumption.
 Our commitment to improving non-renewable energy efficiency and the resulting greenhouse gas emissions is underpinned by the group being an early signatory to South Africa’s Energy Efficiency Accord and signatory to the South African National Business Initiative’s Energy Efficiency Pledge.
 The group has a Climate Change policy, supported by related policies including an Energy Efficiency policy.

 In line with our Vision 2020 we have set group-level aspirational targets for each of our identified material issues to 2020, off a 2015 baseline.
+These include efficiency improvement targets for non-renewable energy, greenhouse gas emissions and water, as well as renewable energy consumption and responsible waste disposal.
+While these targets are to the end of our 2020 financial period, progress towards these are monitored and reported on internally.

 Monitoring and reporting